12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 Best for: Chess players who want something extremely quick that kids and adults can enjoy together.

-YINSH is the second game in Kris Burm’s GIPF Project, a series of abstract games that are each brilliant in different ways.
+YINSH is from Kris Burm’s GIPF Project, a series of abstract games that are each brilliant in different ways.
 In YINSH, you move rings and flip the markers they jump over, trying to form rows of five of your color.

 Players: 2 | Time: 30 minutes | Why chess players love it: Strategic card drafting with multiple paths to victory

 You’re building ancient civilizations by drafting cards from a shared pyramid.
-You can win three ways: military dominance (push a track to the opponent’s capital), scientific supremacy (collect certain symbols), or most points.
+You can win three ways: military dominance, scientific supremacy, or most points.
 The card pyramid means you can see what’s coming and plan several turns ahead.

 What chess players appreciate is the blocking.
 Taking a card your opponent needs matters as much as what you build.
 The multiple victory conditions create tension as you balance offense and defense across different fronts.